-Cell phones are the most expensive of all telephone options, but they are very important in order to stay connected while travelling.
-My cell phone is like a travelling computer, with all my contacts, call history, MS applications, etc. It is very difficult to avoid using the cell phone when you are on the road, but there are a couple things you can do to reduce the costs of long-distance calls.
+Cell phones are the most expensive of all telephone options, but they are very important in order to stay connected while traveling.
+My cell phone is like a traveling computer, with all my contacts, call history, MS applications, etc. It is very difficult to avoid using the cell phone when you are on the road, but there are a couple things you can do to reduce the costs of long-distance calls.

 - Most hotels have free Internet.
-If you are staying overnight, make sure you are travelling with your computer so you can take advantage of the VoIP service.
+If you are staying overnight, make sure you are traveling with your computer so you can take advantage of the VoIP service.
 When I am in a hotel, I forward my cell phone to my business line, which rings on my computer.
 This way, there are no long-distance charges to your phone for incoming or outgoing calls.

 - Unless you are expecting a call, let all incoming calls go to your voicemail.
 My cell provider gives me a toll-free number to access my voicemail for free.
 I try to return all incoming calls from my office or my hotel room unless they are urgent.